guw/dotfiles/README.md

 ```

 ## Aliases and Functions
 To keep things easy, the `~/.bashrc` and `~/.profile` files are extremely simple, and should never need to be modified.
-Instead, add your aliases, functions, settings, etc into one of the files in the `bash` or `zsh` subdirectory, or add a new file.
+Instead, add your aliases, functions, settings, etc into one of the files in the `bash` subdirectory, or add a new file.
 They're all automatically sourced when a new shell is opened.
 Take a look, I have [a lot of aliases and functions](bash).
 My [fancy prompt](bash/50_prompt.sh) is based on Liquibase which shows things like git/svn repo and Mac battery/load status.

+## Private Exports
+Should you ever want to create private exports, the `~/.profile` file is intentionally not linked but copied.
+Feel free to add any sensitive export to that file.

 ## Scripts
 In addition to the aforementioned [dotfiles][dotfiles] script, there are a few other [bin scripts](bin).